UCCS-CS4300-5300/Fall-25-CS-5300/.github/RAILWAY_SETUP.md

 ### 1. Get Railway Token

-1. Go to Railway dashboard: https://railway.app/account/tokens
+1. Go to Railway Project Setting -> Tokens
 2. Click "Create Token"
 3. Copy the token (you won't see it again!)
 4. Store it securely